KhalidMuse45/automation_dashboard/README.md

+To furtherr update the repo, use these commands:

+git add .
+git commit -m "Your message"
+git push

 # Nokia Internal Developer Automation Dashboard

 A modern, React-based frontend for Nokia's internal developer automation dashboard.
 Built with clean, professional design using Tailwind CSS.